iNeedHelpX/nathacksentry/README.md

 - I run on a mac M1, iPhone XS Max and xcode simulator.

 - VSCode is my IDE of choice.
-I avoid Android Studio and XCode at all costs.

 - I don't own an android and have not tested my project on Android simulator.
 However this project is Android compatible.
 I have set it up to work on Android with my signing keys just in case.
 If needed I will send an APK file over!